Refer to the Setting Up and Getting Started guide.

 Test case: note 0 i/Prepare for machine learning questions

-, note x i/Prepare for behavioural questions
+Other incorrect note commands to try: note, note x i/Prepare for behavioural questions where

-is larger than the list size)
+(x is larger than the list size)

 Expected: Similar to previous.

-s in the list.
+Multiple InternApplications in the list.

 Test case: note 1 o/1

-in the list is deleted.
+Expected: The first Note from the first InternApplication in the list is deleted.

 The internship application with the deleted note is displayed in the select view.